whisperity/dotfiles-framework/README.md

 order_ they are added.
 Each tuple must have an **`action`** argument which defines the type/kind of the action to run.

+Action directives may specify a list of conditions, with the `if` and `if not` keys.
+The conditions in the `if` list (positive conditions) must **all** be satisfied, and none of the conditions in the `if not` (negative conditions) list may be satisfied for the action to execute.
+If the conditions aren't as described for the action, the action will be skipped, but the rest of the actions will be executed.

-The rest of the arguments are specific to the _`action`_ specified.
+The rest of the arguments to specify are specific to the _`action`_ type.

 ```yaml